-- A. In the event any legislation or other matter in which a Board member or officer has a personal or financial interest comes before the RTA Board or its standing committees for action or recommendation, the Board member or officer shall promptly disclose the general nature and extent of such interest on the record of the meeting prior to any discussion or vote on the legislation or matter.
-Such disclosure shall include, but not be limited to, the following information: - 1.
-The name and address of any private business, corporation, firm or enterprise affected by such RTA action of which the Board member or officer is or has been during the preceding twelve (12) months a shareholder, bond holder, secured creditor, partner, joint entrepreneur or sole proprietor, whenever the total value of his individual or undivided legal and equitable financial interest therein is and at any time during the preceding twelve (12) months has been in excess of one thousand five hundred dollars (\$1,500.00). - 2.
-The name of any such private business or corporation, firm or enterprise of which such Board member or officer or his or her relatives are or have been during the preceding twelve (12) months the officer, director, partner, attorney, agent, or employee, who, for services rendered during such preceding twelve (12) months or to be rendered in any such capacity, has received or has been promised compensation in excess of one thousand five hundred dollars (\$1,500.00). - 3.
-The office or directorship held by the Board member or officer or his or her spouse in any corporation, partnership, sole proprietorship or like business enterprise, which is proposed to conduct business with the RTA or is subject to any regulation or control by the RTA and from which the Board member or officer has received compensation or has been promised compensation during the preceding twelve (12) month period in excess of one thousand five hundred dollars (\$1,500.00), or services or any other thing of value in excess of said amount.
+A. In the event any legislation or other matter in which a Board member or officer has a personal or financial interest comes before the RTA Board or its standing committees for action or recommendation, the Board member or officer shall promptly disclose the general nature and extent of such interest on the record of the meeting prior to any discussion or vote on the legislation or matter.
+Such disclosure shall include, but not be limited to, the following information:

+- 1. The name and address of any private business, corporation, firm or enterprise affected by such RTA action of which the Board member or officer is or has been during the preceding twelve (12) months a shareholder, bond holder, secured creditor, partner, joint entrepreneur or sole proprietor, whenever the total value of his or her individual or undivided legal and equitable financial interest therein is and at any time during the preceding twelve (12) months has been in excess of one thousand five hundred dollars (\$1,500.00). - 2.
+The name of any such private business or corporation, firm or enterprise of which such Board member or officer or his or her relatives are or have been during the preceding twelve (12) months the officer, director, partner, attorney, agent, or employee, who, for services rendered during such preceding twelve (12) months or to be rendered in any such capacity, has received or has been promised compensation in excess of one thousand five hundred dollars (\$1,500.00).

-4. The address and general description of any and all real property located within the RTA boundaries in which the Board member or officer has any interest whatsoever, as owner, purchaser, optionee, optionor, or any other proprietary interest, when a decision by the Board would effect the value, development or use of the property.
+- 3. The office or directorship held by the Board member or officer or his or her spouse in any corporation, partnership, sole proprietorship or like business enterprise, which is proposed to conduct business with the RTA or is subject to any regulation or control by the RTA and from which the Board member or officer has received compensation or has been promised compensation during the preceding twelve (12) month period in excess of one thousand five hundred dollars (\$1,500.00), or services or any other thing of value in excess of said amount. - 4.
+The address and general description of any and all real property located within the RTA boundaries in which the Board member or officer has any interest whatsoever, as owner, purchaser, optionee, optionor, or any other proprietary interest, when a decision by the Board would effect the value, development or use of the property.
 This subsection shall not apply to the residence home of such Board member or officer.

 The foregoing provisions shall not apply to policies of life insurance issued to such Board member or officer or to his or her spouse or to members of his or her family, accounts in any commercial bank, savings and loan association or credit unions, or similar financial institutions subject to regulation by the State of Washington or any other governmental agency having jurisdiction thereover.
+A Board member may satisfy these provisions by submitting reports of financial affairs filed pursuant to Chapter 42.17 RCW if such reports identify the interest covered by this Section.